Moonshot for Social and Economic Mobility | GCTC

 • Transfer Pathways & Academic Maps: Making it easier for a student to move from high school or a two-year institution to a four-year school, and once a student is on our campus, providing a straight-forward path to successfully complete a degree program with specific steps on required coursework, along with experiential learning & internships that are so valuable to today’s students.

-• Change Management and Equity Skill Building: We also welcome the additions to our offerings on how to cultivate a campus climate that is supportive of all student success, which is measured by a student being retained and ultimately graduating.
+• Change Management and Skill Building: We also welcome the additions to our offerings on how to cultivate a campus climate that is supportive of all student success, which is measured by a student being retained and ultimately graduating.

 • Technology: Our school will use Navigate, EAB’s student success management system, to coordinate support services like advising, tutoring, and supplemental instruction.
 We look forward to utilizing these tools even more than we do today to provide the personal touch that helps students thrive.